-Aim Outcome Progress in Reading % achieving EXS in line with previous year; progress lower.
-Reading is a whole-school priority in 19-20.
-Progress in Writing % achieving EXS increased from previous two years; all children targeted to achieve EXS did so.
-Progress higher than national PP. Progress in Maths % achieving EXS higher than previous two years; all children targeted to achieve EXS did so.
+Aim Outcome Progress in Reading 2019: % achieving EXS in line with previous year; progress lower.
+2020: % predicted to achieve EXS slightly increased.
+Reading remains a whole-school priority in 20-21.
+Progress in Writing 2019: % achieving EXS increased from previous two years; all children targeted to achieve EXS did so.
+Progress higher than national PP. 2020: % predicted to achieve EXS slightly lower than in 2019 but still above national and in line with other measures.
+Unable to calculate progress scores this year. rogress in Maths 2019: % achieving EXS higher than previous two years; all children targeted to achieve EXS did so.
 Progress higher than national PP. 33% of PP children achieved GDS (higher than national "other").
-Phonics % of pupils achieving the pass mark lower than in previous years; Phonics is a whole- school priority in 19-20.
+2020: 70% predicted to achieve EXS; this is higher than 2019 national PP. Phonics 2019: % of pupils achieving the pass mark lower than in previous years; Phonics will remain as a whole-school priority in 20-21.
+2020: % of children predicted to achieve required standard increased by 12% including 5/6 PP children.
+Will continue as a priority in 20-21.